Finomnis/PythonCModule/README.md

 [![CircleCI](https://circleci.com/gh/Finomnis/PythonCModule.svg?style=svg)](https://circleci.com/gh/Finomnis/PythonCModule)

+## Features
+Using this template as a basis for custom C modules has the following advantages:
+* Automatic building, no explicit compilation necessary
+* Automatic rebuilding when C code has changed
+* Compatibility with IDEs like PyCharm
+* Compiler agnostic, due to the usage of python's setuptools
+* Very small and easy to understand

 ## Usage
 Before you create your own C modules, make sure that your system is set up correctly by executing the ``test.py`` script.
 If everything is correct, you should see a bunch of compiler commands followed by ``Hello, world!``.